szczyglis-dev/py-gpt/README.md

 - Added a new plugin: `Command: Context history (calendar)`
 - Added a new feature to context list: `Pin on top`
 - Added `Minimize to tray on exit` option

-# 2.0.142 (2024-02-01)

-- Added tray notification on scheduled task run.
-- Added tray notification on Agent goal achieved.
-- Small fixes.

-# 2.0.141 (2024-02-01)

-- Improved window hide/restore from tray icon
-- Removed capture disable/enable options and Start minimized from settings dialog

-# 2.0.140 (2024-02-01)

-- Fixed preset duplicating

-# 2.0.139 (2024-02-01)

-- Improved the generation of names for preset duplicates.
-- Added background updates check (with an option in settings to disable it).
-- Added dialog to accept license terms at the first launch.
-- Fixed calendar content save on month change.
-- Small UI improvements.

-# 2.0.138 (2024-02-01)

-- Added "Duplicate" option to current * (default) presets
-- Added "Restore to default" option to current * (default) presets
-- Added "Minimize to tray" settings option
-- Fixed preset selection when clicked on list with RMB
-- Improved calendar records count on month break

-# 2.0.137 (2024-01-31)

-- Improved Agent / Autonomous mode handling
-- Added "Remove file from index" option in file-explorer
-- Other small fixes

-# 2.0.136 (2024-01-31)

-- Improved integration of Agent mode with llama-index sub-mode
-- Updated documentation and locales

-# 2.0.135 (2024-01-31)

-- Fixed issue where the agent would stop after the first run in Agent mode when the number of iterations was set to non-infinity.
-- Added "Agent" section in the settings, with options to select the sub-mode to use (Chat, Completion, Langchain, Llama-index, etc.) and an option to choose the index to use.
-- Implemented a feature to display the current run status in Agent mode.

-# 2.0.134 (2024-01-30)

-- Updated models list

-# 2.0.133 (2024-01-30)

-- Added the ability for autonomous image generation using the `DALL-E (inline)` plugin in `Agent mode`.
-- Added a `Redo` option to the `Painter/Draw` tool.
-- Enabled Vision in `Agent mode`.

-# 2.0.132 (2024-01-30)

-- Experimental: Added new working mode: `Agent (autonomous)`, which works similarly to the `Autonomous Mode` plugin but as a separate mode with editable system prompt presets.
-- Renamed `Autonomous Mode` plugin to `Autonomous Mode (inline)`.
-- Fixed real-time system prompt tokens calculation update.
-- Fixed preset saving in editor.
-- Updated icons' fill color.

-# 2.0.131 (2024-01-30)

-- Fix: set a limited height for list items in editable lists within the options.
-- Added new plugin: `System Prompt Extra`: plugin appends additional system prompts (extra data) from a list to every current system prompt.
-You can enhance every system prompt with extra instructions that will be automatically appended to the system prompt.
-- Added a list of prompts for define and use in the `Autonomous Mode` plugin (the previous division into "normal" and "extended" prompts has been replaced with an unlimited, user-editable list).
-- Added textarea stretch on dialog resize in dictionary options editor
-- Introduced a new `duplicate` option in the context list (it copies the selected context to a new one).

-# 2.0.130 (2024-01-29)

-- Added status indicator in Tray - feature [#12](https://github.com/szczyglis-dev/py-gpt/issues/12)
-- Added icons to tabs, tray and context menus
-- Added "Files and attachments" section in Settings

-# 2.0.129 (2024-01-29)

-- Added Material Design SVG icons (by Google)
-- Added icon resources compiler script
-- Improved file explorer

-# 2.0.128 (2024-01-29)

-- Added improvements to RMB context menu handling in Files
-- Improved generation of names for duplicated files

-# 2.0.127 (2024-01-28)

-- Added ability to auto-store (in the `%workdir%/upload` directory) local copies of attachments uploaded from outside the workdir.
-- Added an option in the general settings dialog: `Store attachments in the workdir upload directory`, default: True
-- Added an option for storing everything in the `data` directory: `Store images, capture and uploads in data directory`, default: False

-# 2.0.126 (2024-01-28)

-- New features in file explorer (`Files` tab):

-- Create empty file
-- Create directory
-- Upload files to selected directory
-- Download file or directory
-- Duplicate file or directory
-- Use as attachment
-- Ask for read this file
-- Copy working/system path to input and clipboard

-# 2.0.125 (2024-01-28)

-- Fixed chars encoding in save text to file option

-# 2.0.124 (2024-01-28)

-- Fixed Vision checkbox visibility when switching to plain-text mode
-- Added RMB context menu option "Save as..." to selected text for saving selected text (or whole document) to a text file
-- Added remembering the last used directory for uploading attachments/saving files

-# 2.0.123 (2024-01-27)

-- Standarized models names
-- Added `Recursive directory indexing` option in `Settings / Indexes (Llama-index)` (default: False)

-# 2.0.122 (2024-01-27)

-- Added new OpenAI model released on 2024-01-25: `gpt-4-0125-preview`
-- Added ability to add custom offline data loaders for Llama-index
-- Improved debugging and logging, added debug levels, and introduced a new section `Debugging and Logging` in the documentation
-- Moved inline styles to external CSS classes
-- Renamed `pygpt_net.provider.llm` to `pygpt_net.provider.llms`

 The full changelog is located in the **[CHANGELOG.md](CHANGELOG.md)** file in the main folder of this repository.